enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group-ii.md

 { "_id" : "Water", "w" : 233, "s" : 667 }
 ```

-Furthermore, even though the `_id` field in the `$group` stage is mandatory, we can set the expression as `null` and not group documents but still use acumulators to aggregate the collection.
+Furthermore, even though the `_id` field in the `$group` stage is mandatory, we can set the expression as `null` and not group documents but still use accumulators to aggregate the collection.

 For instance, we can set the `_id` as `null` and calculate the sum of all powers, or the average age of all pokémon, or the highest or lowest `power`/`age`, etc.